TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/python/index.md

 main()

 ```

 {% endraw %}

-[Sleep Sort](https://sampleprograms.io/projects/sleep-sort) in [Python](https://sampleprograms.io/languages/python) was written by:
+Sleep Sort in [Python](https://sampleprograms.io/languages/python) was written by:

 - aymaneMx
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Oct 02 2020 02:28:25.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution